eagle-io/docs/source/api/resources/nodes.rst

 Clone a node or create instance from template
 ----------------------------------------------
 Clone a node or create an :ref:`instance <node-configuration-template-instances>` from a :ref:`template <node-configuration-template>` by its *id*.
 You can use the automatically assigned *_id* or your own *customId* prepended with '@'.

-You must specify a valid *parentId* as the destination for the clone/create operation.
+When the node being cloned is not a Workspace you must specify a valid *parentId* as the destination for the clone/create operation.
 Optionally include *name* and *metadata* to be assigned to the newly created node.

 .. note::
     Not available for TRIAL accounts.
-Workspace cloning not currently supported.
 Required API key permission: *Modify*.
+Cloning a workspace requires the API key to have 'All workspaces' access level.

 Arguments
 ~~~~~~~~~